 Many of the elaborate costumes and lanterns include clock faces to represent the passing of time.
 Tick Tock.
 The finale is a spectacular firework display as the lanterns and giant clock are ignited.
 The flames light up the faces of the crowd and the smoky night sky.

-This is a family event with many children clutching their home-made lanterns joining in the parade.
-A drumming band and samba band added to the party feel.
-The procession makes its way through Brighton city centre to the seafront where the festivities culminate on the famous pebble beach and the lanterns are given up to be burnt on the bonfire as a token to the end of the year.
+This is a family event with many children clutching their home-made lanterns joining in.
+Drumming and samba bands add to the party feel.
+The procession makes its way through Brighton city centre to the seafront where the festivities culminate on Brighton’s famous pebble beach.
+The lanterns are given up to be burnt on a blazing bonfire as a token to the end of the year.

 Burning of the Clocks is a wonderful, magical way to while away the longest night and to light up the depths of winter.